GusMuche/homebridge-zipabox-platform/README.md

 ## CREDITS

-### Thanks to the best plugin example that I followed
+### Thanks to the best plugin example
 homebridge-gpio-wpi2<br>
 homebridge-camera-ffmpeg<br>
 homebridge-hue<br>

+And of course thanks to Homebridge team !